Planned Giving

 Naming Opportunities

-The Foundation has many opportunities available for individuals, families, and businesses who are interested in naming opportunities at the College.
-The comprehensive naming policy is designed to help secure the College’s on-going commitment to affordable, high quality education for years to come.
-The policy stipulates guidelines for designation of college buildings, facilities, and specific areas on the College’s three campuses in honor of individuals or entities who have donated financially to the institution.
+The Foundation has many opportunities for individuals, families, and businesses interested in naming opportunities at the College.
+The comprehensive naming policy is designed to help secure the College’s ongoing commitment to affordable, high-quality education for years to come.
+The policy stipulates guidelines for the designation of college buildings, facilities, and specific areas on the College’s three campuses in honor of individuals or entities who have donated financially to the institution.
 The financial requirements for each opportunity vary.

 The following guidelines have been established for existing campus facilities: